davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/king-county/mercer-island/en.wikipedia.org.md

 borders:
   - Lake Washington (Wikipedia)
   - incomplete list
+city of:
+  - King County, Washington (Wikipedia)
+  - Washington (state) (Wikipedia)
 retrieved: 2023-11-24
-Eastbound on Interstate 90: "Bellevue, Washington (Wikipedia)"
+eastbound on interstate 90: "Bellevue, Washington (Wikipedia)"
 excerpt: >-
   **Mercer Island** is a city in [King County](/en.wikipedia.org/wiki/King_County,_Washington), [Washington](/en.wikipedia.org/wiki/Washington_(state)), [United States](/en.wikipedia.org/wiki/United_States), located on an island of the same name in the southern portion of [Lake Washington](/en.wikipedia.org/wiki/Lake_Washington/).
 Mercer Island is in the Seattle metropolitan area, with [Seattle](/en.wikipedia.org/wiki/Seattle/) to its west and Bellevue to its east.
 type: website